-People far and wide have been dazzled and bewitched by Dr. John’s attention to his craft and his willingness to sacrifice everything he has…in hopes of making the perfect cocktail.
+Who was the inspo behind this great drink creation?
+My brother-in-law, Dr. John, who has dazzled people far and wide with his willingness to sacrifice everything he has…in hopes of making the perfect cocktail.

 Thought I would share with you what Julie says is the best drink I have ever made.
 Blackberry Martini

-- First make the blackberry simple syrup.
 Place fresh blackberries in a saucepan with sugar and water.
 Boil for a few minutes then use a mesh strainer to strain liquid.
+For party and make-ahead purposes, this can be stored in the fridge up to a couple weeks.

 Ingredients